Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In IA2C, each agent follows a standard A2C sampling/training pipeline.
-Therefore, IA2C is a general baseline for all MARL tasks with robust performance.
-Note that buffer and agent models can be shared or separately trained across agents.
-And this applies to all algorithms in the A2C family.
+The IA2C algorithm employs a standard A2C sampling and training pipeline for each of its agents, making it a reliable baseline for all multi-agent reinforcement learning (MARL) tasks with consistent performance.
+It's worth noting that the buffer and agent models can be either shared or separately trained among agents, which is a feature that applies to all algorithms within the A2C family.

 .. figure:: ../images/ia2c.png
     :width: 600